sraashi/Paper-log/Readme.md

 14-3-3 is considered to recognize between 2 and 20 amino acid residues on the client.
-Up to this point, to establish the SAR for C-RAF we used an 11-mer acetylated peptide for the MS assay and a 10-mer FAM-labeled peptide for the FA as- say.
+Up to this point, to establish the SAR for C-RAF we used an 11-mer acetylated peptide for the MS assay and a 10-mer FAM-labeled peptide for the FA assay.
 For a better comparison with crystallography, we tested the compounds again using 15-mer C-RAF peptides, before comparing them to A-RAF and B-RAF peptides.